Let me help you with some frequently asked questions.

-Under UK law, the voiceover artist retains ”performers’ rights” for at least 50 years.
-This means that you have to effectively hire out, or license, a recording for use.
+Under UK law, the voiceover artist retains ”performers’ rights” for at least 50 years and a right to ”equitable remuneration” for the ”exploitation of a sound recording”.

 My voiceover recordings can be licensed for 1, 2, 3 and 5 years and are renewed on that basis.
+Practically speaking though, anything older than 5 years and the content invariably sounds out of date.
 See above for how much does a voiceover cost?